dcchambers/CHTC-Student-Handbook/EL7upgrade.md

 **EL7 Upgrade Guide**

+*NOTE: As of 10/4/17 we have a new Centos 7.4 Profile in Cobbler.
+Use this profile when rebuilding/building execute machines!*

 1. Fix any hardware issues with the server, such as a bad disk or RAID configuration (only on certain machines).